Asian Healing Arts Center and herb garden on the lake.

 - We want to improve our facilities and teaching/treating spaces to maintain and update our herbal organic garden and to enable those who wish to learn and experience through hands-on gardening.

-Our treatment and course fees are very low.
+Our treatment and course fees are very reasonable considering the amount of time we will spend with you.
 Therefore, any donations in time, material or finances to support any of these charitable activities are very much appreciated.
 We actively support the following organizations:

 1.The New Life Foundation, under the patronage of H.R.H.
 The Princess Mother, Bhuthasathaan Building, 1 Tapeh Road, Chiangmai 50100.